You know the drill. "A love so strong it conquered time!"(and took no prisoners!)

 And there's the girl's brother who keeps getting reincarnated.
 Who also deeply loved her.

 Done and mixed with Rape Is Love on Laura Esquivel's Law of Love.
+Apparently, if a guy brutally rapes you and keeps you as his Sex Slave, it means that he's your soulmate.

-Peter David played with Arthur and Guinivere being this sort of love in Knight Life.
+Peter David played with Arthur and Guinivere being this sort of love in Knight Life Series.
 When Arthur turns up in present-day New York, he finds a woman named Gwen Devere Queen.
 You can pretty much guess what happens from there, including her rat of a boyfriend Lance (soon to be a literal rat).

 Birgitte Trahelion and Gaidal Cain in The Wheel of Time.
 Lanfear and Rand are an interesting aversion, as well.
 Rand is the reincarnation of the long-dead Lews Therin Telamon, who once had a relationship with Lanfear.
 She sincerely believes in their Reincarnation Romance despite the fact that she, in fact, is immortal and thus never actually reincarnated.
-He sincerely believes that he wishes that this crazy bitch would go away and stop calling him by someone else's name.
+He sincerely wishes that this crazy bitch would go away and stop calling him by someone else's name.

 Though, if as seems possible Elayne is a reincarnation of Ilyena, this trope applies to them and technically Lews Therin had similar feelings towards Mirien when he was alive as Rand does to Lanfear, so this trope might apply to them too.